eebasso/WarpX/Docs/source/usage/parameters.rst

 Allowed signal names are documented in the `C++ standard <https://en.cppreference.com/w/cpp/utility/program/SIG_types>`__ and `POSIX <https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/signal.h.html>`__.
 We follow the same naming, but remove the ``SIG`` prefix, e.g., the WarpX signal configuration name for ``SIGINT`` is ``INT``.

-.. fv:var:: warpx.break_signals
+.. pp:param:: warpx.break_signals
     :type: array of `string`, separated by spaces
     :optional:

     A list of signal names or numbers that the simulation should handle by cleanly terminating at the next timestep

-.. fv:var:: warpx.checkpoint_signals
+.. pp:param:: warpx.checkpoint_signals
     :type: array of `string`, separated by spaces
     :optional: